TheImagingSource/tiscamera/doc/pages/tutorial.rst

 ============

 The project requires multiple dependencies to compile.
-For a complete list of dependencies see :any:`dependencies`.
+For a complete list of dependencies, see :any:`dependencies`.

-To install all dependencies execute the following command in the tiscamera directory.
+To install all dependencies, execute the following command in the tiscamera directory:

 .. code-block:: sh